remnrem/luna-doc/docs/ref/manipulations.md

  - `upsample-if=50` means that channels will only be resampled (up or down) if the rate is above, e.g. 50 Hz.
 This option can avoid "garbage channels" (e.g. a channel labelled as an EEG but with a sample rate of 10 Hz, for example) being included.

+<h3>Methods</h3>

+Signals are resampled to a common target rate using a high-quality sinc-interpolation algorithm (via the Secret Rabbit Code / libsamplerate library).
+The approach supports arbitrary rational and irrational resampling ratios, applying anti-aliasing lowpass filtering prior to downsampling and sinc-based interpolation for upsampling, thereby minimising aliasing and interpolation artefacts.
+Channels can be selectively downsampled only (leaving channels already at or below the target rate unmodified) or restricted to those above a minimum rate threshold to prevent unintended resampling of low-rate auxiliary channels.

 <h3>Parameters</h3>